Critical Quantum Metrology with Fully-Connected Models: From Heisenberg to Kibble-Zurek Scaling: Introduction

 The finite-time ramp leads to a scaling which depends on the behavior of $g(t)$ close to the critical point, i.e. on the non-linear exponent $r$.
 For $r\gg 1$ and $T \lesssim r/\omega$, the finite-time ramp mimics a sudden quench, and hence the characteristic $T^6$ scaling is recovered.
 We refer to this regime as IIa.
 On the contrary, for $r/\omega\!\ll\!T\!\ll\!
 1/\Delta$, one enters another domain, which we call IIb.
-In this region, the QFI obeys a Kibble-Zurek scaling law, such that $Q_x\!\sim\!(\omega T)^{\gamma r/(z\nu r+1)}$, which in this case gives a $(\omega T)^{4r/(2+r)}$ scaling.
+In this region, the QFI obeys a Kibble-Zurek scaling law, such that $Q_x\!\sim\!(\omega T)^{\tilde{\gamma} r/(z\nu r+1)}$, which in this case gives a $(\omega T)^{4r/(2+r)}$ scaling.
 In the limit $r\gg 1$ and $T>\frac{r}{\omega}$, i.e., for a very slow and non-linear evolution, the adiabatic scaling $(\omega T)^4$ is retrieved.
 Therefore, the finite-time ramp draws a connection between the two extreme cases studied before, that is, for short enough $T$ the ramp behaves as a sudden quench, while for long $T$ and high $r$, it becomes a fully adiabatic evolution.

 Finally, if the protocol time surpasses $1/\Delta$, we enter the regime III, where finite-size effects can no longer be neglected.
 In this regime, we find that a sudden quench leads to $(\omega T)^2$, restoring an Heisenberg-like behavior.
-To the contrary, for the adiabatic and finite-time ramps, the QFI saturates to its maximum ground-state value $I_x\sim \Delta^{-\gamma/(z\nu)} $, and thus it displays a $T^0$ scaling.
+To the contrary, for the adiabatic and finite-time ramps, the QFI saturates to its maximum ground-state value $I_x\sim \Delta^{-\tilde{\gamma}/(z\nu)} $, and thus it displays a $T^0$ scaling.
 In the thermodynamic limit, the energy gap at the critical point vanishes, $\Delta\rightarrow 0$, and the third regime is pushed to $T\rightarrow \infty$.
+It is worth mentioning that comparing the three strategies, we find that a sudden quench to $g=1$ always gives the highest QFI for a given $T$, both with and without finite-size effects.